sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 * Download **deploy-fire.sh** and **script-runner.jar** from the above link and upload it to your s3 bucket

-Update Cloudformation templates based on your environment
+Update Cloudformation template based on your environment
 ---------------------------------------------------------

 Update the CFT **emr-fire.json** according to your requirement and deploying environment